 main.run();

-Depending on the war you are loading, you may also need to turn off authentication before running the embedded hawtio so that it can be accessible in an unauthenticated environment:
+You may want to turn off authentication before running the embedded Hawtio so that it can be accessible out of the box without proper authentication configuration:

 System.setProperty("hawtio.authenticationEnabled", "false");